matthiasak/Loader/README.md

 		});
 	}

+	// UNCOMMENT to turn on loading cached files from Local Storage (performance boost √)
+    // loader.textInjection = true;

 	// load everything in parallel, execute js serially
 	// returns a promise when the next thing is ready loader.load.apply(loader, styles.concat(js)).then(function() {